 Points of Pride

-- Alumni of NLU’s National College of Education have earned 70 Golden Apple Awards – one of the most prestigious teacher honors in the state of Illinois and more than any other school of education in the state.
+- Alumni of NLU’s National College of Education have earned 70 Golden Apple Awards – one of the most prestigious education honors in the state of Illinois and more than any other school of education in the state.

 - NLU is among the top 25 most diverse national universities according to the 2013 U.S. News & World Report rankings.